10. Club responsibilities per the Constitution

 f.
 Each team in membership of the League shall be reported to the League Discipline Committee if at the end of the season the club has been responsible for either six late starts or six short teams.

 i.
 Each team in membership of the League must have a ground complete with the following facilities: adequate and secure changing rooms, clean running water and toilet facilities.
 All teams in Division One must play on a grass wicket of suitable standard.
 All teams must either own a ground or be contracted to a ground as detailed on the Pitch Allocation Form, by the date of the League AGM.
-Each team must complete a pitch condition form for return completed at the April League Meeting.
+Each team must complete a Pitch Allocation Form along with dates available for the ground, to be returned to the Fixtures Secretary by mid-March.
 The Association of Cricket Officials shall review the completed forms and all grounds must be authorised for use.
+It is preferable that grounds should be no further than 25 miles from Manchester city centre.

 j.
 Each team in membership of the League must provide two umpires, as directed by the ACO to fulfil club umpiring appointments (see Rule 19).
 All club umpires to be registered members of the Club (for insurance purposes).
 Teams must provide experienced cricketers with a good knowledge of the laws of cricket and the rules of the League.
 All club umpires are required to have attended the League’s Laws/Rules course if they are not already qualified.